teambici/AndroidApp/README.md

     ```
 8) Make a request to retrieve the Tasks list.
 Once the data is retrieved then call *updateTasks* method of the of the *TasksAdapter* instance.
     **Note you should call the *updateTasks* method from the UI thread using the method *runOnUiThread* from the *MainActivity*.

+9) Run the application and verify that the Tasks list is loaded correctly.